django-tenants/django-tenants/docs/use.rst

 The argument are dynamic depending on the fields that are in the ``TenantMixin`` model.
 For example if you have a field in the ``TenantMixin`` model called company you will be able to set this using --company=MyCompany.
-If no argument are specified for a field then you be promted for the values.
+If no argument are specified for a field then you be prompted for the values.
 There is an additional argument of -s which sets up a superuser for that tenant.